jschuel/migKeyPoint/README.md

    Move-Item -Path "$env:USERPROFILE\Downloads\zipped_files.zip" -Destination "C:\path\to\migKeyPoint"
    ```

 8. In the `migKeyPoint` directory, run `python3 setup_environment.py`.
 This script will unzip the contents of `zipped_files.zip` and will move them to their appropriate directories.
+This script should only have to be used once!
 9. Assuming all went well, you are now set up to run the tutorials!
 Navigate to the `tutorials` directory, open up a Jupyter notebook by typing `jupyter notebook` in your terminal, and you can start playing around!

 # master_configuration.yaml instructions